tmilner/monzo-customisation/README.md

 Custom Monzo API Interactions.

 ## Howto
 Create a file called config.json, add an object with a single field called auth.
-The vagitlue should be your API key.
+The value should be your API key.